EfficiencyJunky/eec-for-squarespace/Instructions.md

-# SECTION 3 -- CONFIGURE THE BUILT-IN VARIABLES
+# SECTION 3 -- CONFIGURE THE BASIC BUILT-IN AND USER-DEFINED VARIABLES
+## A) Setup a few Built-in Variables
 We will be using 4 built-in variables so we need to make sure they are configured
 1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, and `Referrer` by checking the box next to them in the list.
+    When you're done you should see these variables available in the "Built-In Variables" list

     <img src="./media/tutorial_images/02--GTM_and_Squarespace_Setup/03--builtin_variables.png">

-# SECTION 4 -- SETUP THE FIRST USER-DEFINED VARIABLE AND MODIFY PAGEVIEW TAG
+## B) Setup the first User-Defined Variable and modify our Pageview Tag
 This is where it starts to get fun.
 We will be needing a bunch of custom variables, but let's start with an easy one to ease into things shall we?

 1. In the "User-Defined Variables" section, click "New" to start the custom variable creation process